The Rights and Duties of Mother and Father

 - HFS 3416E, (Rescission of Voluntary Acknowledgment of Paternity and/or Denial of Parentage).

-My son looks like me, so shouldn’t that be enough to set aside the the VAP if later I learn that I’m not his biological father?
+My son looks like me, so shouldn’t that be enough to set aside the VAP if later I learn that I’m not his biological father?

-It’s been six months since the VAP was executed and I don’t believe I’m the father.
+It’s been six months since the VAP was executed, and I don’t believe I’m the father.
 What can I do?

 What is the Putative Father Registry?